qdderuiter/angular_calc/README.md

 # AngularCalc

-Estimate your monthly expenses - made with angular material.
+Estimate your monthly expenses - made with angular material